lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 <img src="./images/misc-rOnChromebook01.png">

 Once installed in the Chromebook the low profile makes it easy to leave the memory stick attached to the device rather than removing it each time the device is turned off.
-The low profile stick is also less likely to be damaged while inserted into the device.
+The low profile stick is also less likely to be damaged while inserted in the device.

 ### Enough Linux knowledge to be "dangerous"